What is a Business Trust?

 Corporations and LLCs are paperwork-intensive, and can take weeks to fully set up.
 Naming conflicts do occur.
 With these organizational models, you incur ongoing fees, filings and disclosures with the secretary of state in whatever state(s) you do business.
 Over ten years these mandatory obligations can easily cost you $15,000 in expenses.
 And these hard costs exclude the value of your personal time.

 Your Business Trust avoids all of these state regulatory hassles and expense.
+You get privacy along with money and time savings.
+It’s a triple combination!

 In return for adhering to the many state rules and regulations of the corporation and LLC models, companies are granted certain statutory protections.
 But should it fail to follow any of the many requirements to the letter, the so-called “corporate veil” (liability protection provided by the legal entity) is pierced.
 This can render the partners, directors, and stockholders unprotected and personally liable for debts of the organization.
 Most of the time everything is fine but if one day it’s “your turn,” you best have all your paperwork in order.